vladen/aerobus/readme.md

 $ npm run lint
 ```

-> File index.html (located in the repository root) can be used to run tests in browser as well as play with library in the developer console.
+> Index.html (located in the repository root folder) can be used for running tests in browser as well as playing with library in the developer console.